 Phycocyanin - a marine anticancer agent

-While it can be found in spirulina, the safety of spirulina has come into question due to possible presence of microcystin, a toxin produced by the bacteria; the food may also contain heavy metals such as lead, mercury, and arsenic.
-Phycocyanin can, itself, be found as a supplement.
+While it can be found in limited amounts in spirulina, the safety of spirulina has recently come into question due to possible presence of microcystin, a toxin produced by the bacteria; and spirulina may also contain heavy metals such as lead, mercury, and arsenic.
+Chlorella is far less affected because of how it is grown and harvested.

 Phycocyanin has numerous benefits, as shown in research: